 - Zone 3 (Straits Settlements): Singapore, Penang, and Malacca.

-The institutions and literatures (Anglophone and otherwise) considered in this context include those of British settler communities, indigenous populations, and mixed race peoples.
+The institutions and literatures (Anglophone and otherwise) considered in this context include those of British settler communities, Indigenous peoples, and mixed race peoples.

-Work Package 1 is an ongoing five-year book history and history of reading project, which traces both the circulation of books and the changing nature of book holdings between and within the three transnational zones outlined above.
-This research quantifies known book holdings in the colonial Southern Hemisphere and Straits Settlements; analyses the nature of these holdings by language, author, genre; publisher etc.; and provides visualisations of book locations and transfers in order to construct a new cultural geography of the book in the region.
+Work Package 1 is a five-year book history and history of reading project, which traces both the circulation of books and the changing nature of book holdings between and within the three transnational zones outlined above.
+This research quantifies known book holdings in the colonial southern hemisphere and Straits Settlements; analyses the nature of these holdings by language, author, genre, publisher etc.; and provides visualisations of book locations and transfers in order to construct a new cultural geography of the book in the region.
 In time, the focus on book holdings and circulation will give way to an investigation of colonial reading publics, looking in particular at marginalia, borrowing records, and other records of reading or reading habits.

-Our digital archive of all the extant library, bookseller and auction catalogues found in the British-controlled Southern Hemisphere and Straits Settlements, 1780-1870, is now live.
+Our digital archive of all the extant library, bookseller, and auction catalogues found in the British-controlled southern hemisphere and Straits Settlements from 1780-1870 is now live.
 You can find it here.